cyrildewit/php-maps-urls/README.md

 ###### Query Place ID

-If you want to specify the optional place ID for a search action, you can add it using the `setQueryPlaceId(string $placeId)` mehod.
+If you want to specify the optional place ID for a search action, you can add it using the `setQueryPlaceId(string $placeId)` method.

 ```php
 use CyrildeWit\MapsUrls\Actions\SearchAction;